zyf0717/zyf0717.github.io/_posts/2020-05-06-learning-from-codewars.markdown

 ## 2. Updating existing knowledge

-Here are my solution(s) to a kata which required me to write a function returning the area of overlap between 2 identically-sized overlapping circles, using only single line of code with less than 128 characters:
+Here are my solution(s) to a kata which required me to write a function returning the area of overlap between two identically-sized overlapping circles, using only single line of code with less than 128 characters:

 ```python
 ## 124 characters (Python 3.6.1)